 A boarding school is a full 24-hour environment.
 Students manage their own schedules, build relationships across age groups, and develop independence far earlier than peers at home.

-This is also the biggest risk — students who aren’t ready for that level of independence can struggle socially or academically in their first year.
+This is also the biggest risk.
+Students who aren’t ready for that level of independence can struggle socially or academically in their first year, a reality some families underestimate due to common myths about boarding school.

 Verdict: Boarding school is better for students who are ready to grow; day school is better for students who need more time.